 - 16.1.
-The Private Sector Housing Officer will visit before licensing an HMO, to assess compliance with the licensing requirements and the number of people the HMO should be licensed for. - 16.2.
+The Private Sector Housing Team will visit before licensing an HMO, to assess compliance with the licensing requirements and the number of people the HMO should be licensed for. - 16.2.
 The Council will require the licence application to be accompanied by a fee as determined by the Council.
 The fee will take into account all costs incurred by the Council in carrying out their HMO licensing functions.
 The current fees are detailed on the Council's website www.stalbans.gov.uk.

 - 16.3.
 The Council offers a discretionary 75% discount on HMO licensing fees for properties that are managed by registered charities, whose core purpose is the provision of supported accommodation.
 Any charity seeking to secure such a discount will need to provide documentary proof of their charitable status at the time of applying for an HMO Licence. - 16.4.
 Licences will be granted where the property is reasonably suitable for occupation as an HMO, or it can be made so suitable by the imposition of conditions, the management arrangements are satisfactory, and the licensee and manager are fit and proper persons.
 The applicant must be the most appropriate person to hold the licence. - 16.5.
 The Council is required to assess whether the applicant and any manager and any person associated with them or formerly associated with them are fit and proper people to own or manage an HMO. - 16.6.
 Licences will normally be valid for 5 years and will specify the maximum number of occupiers or households.
 The occupancy number will depend on the number and size of rooms and the number and location of kitchen, toilet and bathroom facilities. - 16.7.
 The Council will aim to issue draft licences within 12 weeks of receipt of a complete application and licence fee.
 An application will be deemed to be complete once all the required information and documentation is in the possession of the Council. - 16.8.
 A draft licence must be served on all interested parties, allowing at least 14 days for representations before granting the licence. - 16.9.
 The Council may serve a Temporary Exemption Notice (TEN) where a landlord is, or shortly will be, taking steps to make an HMO non-licensable.
 A TEN can only be granted for a maximum period of three months.
-A second 3 month TEN can be served in exceptional circumstances.
-Where a licensable HMO is not licensed, and no application for a licence has been made, the landlord cannot serve notice to guit on the tenant until the HMO is licensed. - 16.10.
+A second 3 month TEN can be served in exceptional circumstances. - 16.10.
 Where a landlord fails to license a licensable HMO, or knowingly permits another person to occupy a licensed HMO and this results in the house being occupied by more households or persons than is authorised by the licence, or fails to comply with a licence condition, the Council may pursue a prosecution or alternatively issue a Civil Penalty Notice of up to £30,000.
 On conviction for failure to license, the First Tier Tribunal (FTT) has the power to make a Rent Repayment Order requiring that up to 12 months' rent is repaid to the tenant or to the Council where a tenant is in receipt of Housing Benefit or Universal Credit.